Find Affordable College Courses

 Jacksonville, AL

-Jacksonville State University ranked #10 on this year’s Most Popular Psychology Bachelor’s Degree Schools in Alabama list.
-Located in the small suburb of Jacksonville, Jacksonville State University is a public college with a medium-sized student population.
+Jacksonville State University came in at #10 in this year’s edition of the Most Popular Psychology Bachelor’s Degree Schools in Alabama ranking.
+Located in the suburb of Jacksonville, Jacksonville State University is a public school with a medium-sized student population.

 Of the 37 students majoring in psychology at Jacksonville State University, 30% are male and 70% are female.